Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### IVR

 To use IVR as a passwordless login, you need to configure IVR physical verification first and verify your mobile number.
-If you already verified your mobile number through account verification via IVR, it is already configured.
+If you have already verified your mobile number through account verification via IVR, it is already configured.

 #### Configure IVR